How important is the LSAT for law school admissions?

 How Important Is The LSAT?: The Detailed Picture

 Also, the LSAT is still the dominant factor when considered against GPA alone.
-While Berkeley may form one exception to this rule (Dean Tom seems to put about equal emphasis on LSAT and what he calls “undergraduate record”), most commentators estimate that LSAT is nearly twice as important a factor as GPA in law school admission at top schools.
-Bear in mind that just because the LSAT gets more weight in the decision-making process, a GPA well below a school’s typical range is still likely to keep you from being admitted to that school.
-While LSAT is the most important factor, GPA is still very important.
+While Berkeley may form one exception to this rule (Dean Tom seems to put about equal emphasis on LSAT and what he calls “undergraduate record”), most commentators estimate that LSAT is nearly twice as important a factor as GPA in law school admission at the top schools.

 When you get down into schools lower in the rankings (outside the top 10 schools), numbers alone become an even better predictor of how likely you are to get into a specific school.
 LSAT is still the more important number than GPA.
 Here, the LSAT may become even more than twice as important as GPA.

-The reason for this is that there are more applicants with good GPA scores than applicants with high-end LSAT scores.
-Theoretically, everyone could have a good GPA.
-Grade inflation has made it so in fact, a considerable percentage of undergrad students do have high (3.5+) GPAs.
-The LSAT, on the other hand, is designed so that only a small percentage of takers will have top scores, leading to a scarcity of applicants with good LSAT scores.
+On the other hand, the LSAT is designed so that only a small percentage of takers will have top scores, leading to a scarcity of applicants with good LSAT scores.
 This scarcity contributes to how important the LSAT is in admissions: law schools can compete over these students with good LSAT scores to help them get a better place in the law school rankings over their peer schools.

 How Important is the LSAT Likely to Be in The Future?

 Applicants may wonder how important is the LSAT likely to be in the future.
 The answer is that so long as it remains the best single predictor of law school performance, it is expected to stay pretty damn important.
-Also, so long as the USNWR rankings remain king and they continue to rank schools in large part based on students’ LSAT scores, schools will have an excellent reason to weigh the LSAT heavily in admissions decisions.
+Also, so long as the USNWR rankings remain king and continue to rank schools largely based on students’ LSAT scores, schools will have an excellent reason to weigh the LSAT heavily in admissions decisions.

 We hope this has helped you understand how important the LSAT is to the law school admissions process.
 Also, for the statistics-minded among you, you may wish to check out the LSAC studies on the predictive validity of the LSAT here.